rrevenantt/antlr4rust/README.md

  - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.
  - In embedded actions to access parser you should use `recog` variable instead of `self`.
  This is because predicate have to be inserted into two syntactically different places in generated parser
+ - For custom tokens you should use `@tokenfactory` custom action, instead of usual `TokenLabelType` parser option

 ### Unsafe